|

 inside the cage and how much room will it require for the parakeet

-the toys are not above bowls or other toys.
-Any equipment placed
+so the toys are not above bowls or other toys.
+Any equipment

-above each other can easily get covered with droppings.
-The key is
+placed above each other can easily get covered with droppings.
+The

-trying to find a balance between the perches, food bowls, and toys.
+key is trying to find a balance between the perches, food bowls,

-It can take work and lots of investigating but it needs to be done.
+and toys.
+It can take work and lots of investigating but it needs

-The goal is to minimize droppings on all equipment while your
+to be done.
+The goal is to minimize droppings on all equipment

 The next

-plan on housing more than two parakeets then the cage needs to be
+you plan on housing more than two parakeets then the cage needs to

-large.
-Budgies are very active and will fly around, climb, and hop
+be large.
+Budgies are very active and will fly around, climb, and

-from perch to perch.
-An overcrowded cage will become dirty very
+hop from perch to perch.
+An overcrowded cage will become dirty

-easily and cause more problems down the road.
-As a rule of thumb
+very easily and cause more problems down the road.
+As a rule of

-each bird should be able to hop from perch to perch, flap its wings,
+thumb each bird should be able to hop from perch to perch, flap

-and move a body’s length from side to side without touching the
+its wings, and move a body’s length from side to side without

 The door of

-doors, one for food, one for water, and one as a main entrance.
+three doors, one for food, one for water, and one as a main

+entrance.
 These doors need to be easy to open and shut.
-The doors should all
+The

 Trays are